 The handover of each patient is generally made up of three sections:

 - Past: historical info.The patient’s diagnosis, anything the team needs to know about them and their treatment plan.
-So you’d include things like whether they are nil-by-mouth or require barrier nursing, if they need help with eating or using the toilet. f they are newly admitted then it is a good idea to cover the circumstances of their admission.
+So you’d include things like whether they are nil-by-mouth or require barrier nursing, if they need help with eating or using the toilet.
+If they are newly admitted then it’s a good idea to cover the circumstances leading to their admission.

 - Present: current presentation.
 How the patient has been this shift and any changes to their treatment plan.
 Keep in mind that significant changes might have occurred before your shift that the new team are not aware of; check when they were last in and what they already know.
 Include physical observations and any results from assessments or investigations.